-We will jointly start planning now and will coordinate the necessary staff and develop operational and transportation plans to support the food drive.
+We will jointly start planning now and will coordinate the necessary staff and develop operational and transportation plans to support the Food Drive.

-We will give the Letter Carrier Stamp Out Hunger Food Drive our full support by approving appropriate local promotions such as replacing uniform shirts with the food drive t-shirts during the campaign, wearing lapel buttons promoting the food drive, and assisting with the distribution of postcards and special bags as a customer convenience to collect food donations.
+We will give the Letter Carrier Stamp Out Hunger Food Drive our full support by approving appropriate local promotions such as replacing uniform shirts with the Food Drive T-shirts during the campaign, wearing lapel buttons promoting the Food Drive and assisting with the distribution of postcards and special bags as a customer convenience to collect food donations.

-employees across our cities to support the food elivering postcards and promotional bags.
-All ater than We pledge to work jointly in doing every best in our history. thing we can to make this year's food drive the Working together, we will continue to ma ke a difference in the lives of Americans in need.
-(Signed By) NALC (Date) (Signed By) USPS (Date)
+I employees across our cities to support the livering postcards and promotional bags.
+All We pledge to work jointly in doing e Drive the best in our history. everything we can to make this year's Food Working together, we will continue to in need. make a difference in the lives of Americans (Signed By) NALC (Date) (Signed By) USPS (Date)